Select your Open Day

-Train as a pharmaceutical scientist at Liverpool John Moores University on this Masters-level Drug Discovery and Design course.
-Gain hands-on laboratory experience, carry out novel research and enjoy excellent employment prospects.
+LJMU's Masters-level Drug Discovery and Design course enables you to gain hands-on lab experience, carry out novel research and enjoy excellent employment prospects.

 - Explore molecular chemistry and the drug creation aspect of the pharmaceutical industry as you train to become a qualified pharmaceutical scientist